Why the household refrigerator is an intimate, yet revealing catalogue of human nature

-In Jane Ogden’s The Psychology of Eating, the author says food choice occurs within a complex set of meanings:
+In Jane Ogden’s go site The Psychology of Eating, the author says food choice occurs within a complex set of meanings:

 “Some research exploring the meaning of food has analysed eating as a communicative act providing a statement of the self, as an expression of social interaction, and as reflecting a cultural identity.
 At the level of social interaction, food can represent love and caring, conflicts regarding health and pleasure, and power relations within the family.
 Ultimately, however, all such meanings are embedded within their social context, and food also provides information about cultural identities.
 In particular, food creates a sense of religious identity, symbolises power within a society, and delineates the cultural world from nature.”

 If our food subliminally speaks for us, there’s no better microphone than the fridge.
 It lies at the core of our food routines.
 If it’s empty, many of us take this to mean we have no fuel in the house at all.
 And, it houses both fresh essentials and items we want to keep for as long as possible.
 It’s the first thing we turn to when we’re deciding what to cook, searching for a quick satiation or unpacking our shopping.
 Refrigerator sections dominate supermarkets with absorbing blue-hued aisles.
 To have our own personal fridges taken away would likely cause most of us to wail a primal scream.